-Then, using our class text, Beowulf by Michael Morpurgo, we will immerse ourselves in the writer’s style, analysing and unpicking his sentence structures and language used to invent our own pieces of writing.
+English: Using our class text, Beowulf, by Michael Morpurgo, we will immerse ourselves in the writer’s style, analysing and unpicking his sentence structures and language used to invent our own pieces of writing.
 We will then move onto looking at other texts, linked to our topic on The Vikings, where possible, and complete lots of creative writing pieces.
 We will cover a range of writing styles such as story writing, non-chronological reports and discussion broadening the children’s’ skills and interests.

 We begin the term by building on the children’s knowledge and understanding of place value and in particular, their ability to reason and problem solve around the topic area.

 The children will then move onto addition and subtraction.
-The children will apply the formal methods of addition and subtraction to numbers with up to 5 digits.
+The children will apply the formal methods of addition and subtraction to numbers with up to five digits.

 In the next unit on graphs and tables, the children will build on statistics work from years 3 and 4.
 The work covered will also allow children to apply their knowledge of place value and number operations to solve simple problems based on the data presented in tables and line graphs.
 Children will look at examples of line graphs and dual line graphs.
 For the first time, children will also make, complete and interpret two-way times tables.

-All children will continue learning their times tables up to 12×12.
+All children will continue to learn their times tables up to 12×12.

 Our topic this term is Invaders and Settlers.
 We will learn all about the raids and invasions by Vikings in Anglo-Saxon Britain.
 The children will learn who the Vikings were as well as when and where they raided and settled.
-They will learn about significant events from the period and order these chronologically on a timeline.
+Significant events from the period will be investigated and ordered chronologically on a timeline.
 Anglo-Saxon kings who ruled during the ‘Viking Age’ will be researched and we will examine their influence and significance in British history.
-The children will also have the opportunity to learn about different aspects of everyday Viking life.
-They will explore the types of houses that the Vikings lived in, what clothes they wore and even what types of food they ate.
+The children will also have the opportunity to learn about different aspects of everyday Viking life, such as exploring types of houses that the Vikings lived in, what clothes they wore and even what types of food they ate.